All-Purpose-Monkey/model-rep-and-dep/README.md

 ##Edit(week 1) More About me:
 I am learning to use Hitgub issues
-Also I love gardening and long distance biking
+Also I love gardening and long distance biking and sometimes i make mistakes too